dissyulina/cookle-cookbook/README.md

 <br/>

 ### **3. Structure Plane**
 The website was organized in a Hierarchical Tree Structure that ensures the user can navigate easily and intuitively.
-Below is the website workflow.
+Below is the website workflow (was designed using [Creately](https://creately.com/)).
 ![The structure and workflow of the website](static/images/readme/structure.png "The structure and workflow of the website")
 Navigation to Home Page, Explore Recipes Page, View Profile Page, Create Recipe Page, My Cookbook Page, and to Log Out are always available on Navbar.
 So for instance if the users decide to log out when they are in the middle of creating a recipe, they can do it easily.